Exploration of Hepatitis B Virus Infection Dynamics through Physics-Informed Deep Learning Approach: Applications of DINNs to real-data

-In order to improve the realism of viral dynamics and enhance the reliability of model predictions, it is essential to validate the proposed model using experimental data.
-To this purpose, experimental data of HBV DNA for nine young, healthy, HBV-seronegative chimpanzees are extracted from the study of Asabe et al. \cite{2009_asabe_size} using a sophisticated software, Origin.
+In order to establish the realism of viral dynamics and enhance the reliability of model predictions, it is essential to validate the proposed model with the experimental data.
+Rather than relying on a single dataset, using multiple datasets offers a more robust and generalizable assessment of the model's performance.
+Biological systems often exhibit individual variability under diverse experimental conditions.
+Therefore, in order to ensure the learned dynamics are not over-fitted, and reflect the underlying mechanisms governing HBV infection, it is important to validate the model across multiple datasets.
+To this purpose, experimental data of HBV DNA from nine young, healthy, HBV-seronegative chimpanzees are collected from the study of Asabe et al. \cite{2009_asabe_size} using a sophisticated software, Origin.
 In their experiment, chimpanzees were infected with varying inoculation doses, ranging from $10^0$ to $10^{10}$.
-Asabe et al. \cite{2009_asabe_size} reported that out of the nine chimpanzees, six (labeled by A0A006, A0A007, 1622, A3A005, 1618 and A2A014) were acutely infected and recovered from the infection within a few weeks from the day of inoculation.
-On the other hand, chronic infection was observed in the remaining three chimpanzees (labeled by A2A007, 1603 and 1616) as infection persisted.
+Asabe et al. \cite{2009_asabe_size} reported that out of the nine chimpanzees, six (labeled by ChA006, ChA007, Ch1622, ChA3A005, Ch1618 and ChA014) became acutely infected and recovered from infection within a few weeks from the day of inoculation.
+On the other hand, chronic infection was developed in the remaining three chimpanzees (labeled by ChA2A007, Ch1603 and Ch1616).
 In this study, experimental data from both types of chimpanzees (acutely and chronically infected) are utilized to calibrate the proposed model.
-Based on the structure and size of the experimental data, the entire data set for each chimpanzee is divided into two parts.
-Approximately $(80-90)\%$ of the data is used to train the neural network to predict the concentrations of HBV DNA both within and beyond the observation interval, while the remaining $(10-20)\%$ is used to assess how well the model can reproduce the actual HBV DNA levels beyond the observation interval.